nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add a contact.
 2. User specifies details of the contact.
-3. System adds the contact.
+3. AB3 adds the contact.

 Use case ends.

 **Extensions**

 2a.
-System detects user input is invalid. <br>
+AB3 detects user input is invalid. <br>
 &emsp;2a1.
-System displays an error message. <br>
+AB3 displays an error message. <br>
 &emsp;2a2.
 User enters new input. <br>
 &emsp;Steps 2a1-2a2 are repeated until user input is valid. <br>
 &emsp;Use case resumes from step 2.